Xunnamius/project-utils/packages/plugin-test/README.md

 uploaded for all unit test types.
 Not integration tests (not discernible in most cases).
 Only one flag used at once, and they are used automatically by this plugin depending on context data (no manual input required).
-Need to specify `-f` flag (and store coverage locally/per monorepo package) as well as `-F` Flag flag.
+Need to specify `-f` flag (and store coverage locally/per sub-root) as well as `-F` Flag flag.
 Use automatic flag management.
 One flag per upload type; flags will look like `pkgNameOrId` for monorepos.
 Polyrepos should not use flags.
 See:
 [https://docs.codecov.com/docs/flags][1]

 ## Install